tlangan1/Life-Helper/README.md

 1. About time 3:45 into the `Register & Install a Service Worker` subsection of the `Service Worker Project` section of the `Exploring Service Workers` [tutorial](https://frontendmasters.com/courses/service-workers/register-install-a-service-worker/) by Kyle Simpson he explains the `file system scope` of a service worker and how he obfuscates the physical location with a server route.
 It makes me think that there is a way in Vite that I can accomplish the same thing.
 1. Do not put an ampersand, `&`, in the name of a folder anywhere in the path within which `vite` is being used.
 It results in an error thrown by node.js saying that it cannot find vite.
 I did `NOT` try an uninstall and reinstall of `vite` to see if that may also be a solution.

-## TODOs 1/15/2024
+## TODOs

+### Completed

 <span id="service-worker-in-root"></span>

-1. Embed the data server routes in the SolidJS/Vite server so that the issue with the <a href="#phone-experience">data access</a> of the phone experience is resolved
 1. **When I moved server.js to the root, I was able to send messages to the client, that is, the web page itself.**
 1. **When I change the name of the service worker file the behavior is the same as changing its contents.**
 1. **Without skipWaiting called in the install event, the new service worker is not used until the page is closed and reopened.**
 1. **Enable service worker changes to activate without closing and reopening the app.
 To do this most effectively I needed to both issue a `skipWaiting()` in the install event as well as a `event.waitUntil(clients.claim())` in the activation event.**

+### In Progress

+- [ ] Replace the item text box with an "Add [a/an] [Objective/Goal/Task]" label/link".
+  - [x] Change the function affectItem in helperFunctions.js in the following way before creating the AddItem component.
+Currently, affectItem is passed the signal refreshData and its setter setRefreshData.
+This should no longer be the case.
+Refactor these parameters out of this function and place the onus to refresh the data on the caller.
+    - [x] start
+    - [x] delete
+    - [x] add
+  - Make this a component and call it AddItem.
+  - It should be responsible for adding a row to either the objective, goal or task tables and nothing more.
+To do this it will need the type of its parent as well as the id of its parent.
+Remember, in the case of objectives there is no parent.
+  - affectItem is the function that wraps data actions.
+It is currently used to do three things.
+    - In LifeHelper.jsx it is used to `add` an item but that is what we are changing in this TODO. we are moving that call to a new component called AddItem.
+    - In objective-goal-task.jsx which contains the itemFromImport component it is used to `start` or `delete` an item.
+  - Focus no longer makes sense.
+  - See the "Add a comment" link [here](https://ux.stackexchange.com/questions/149929/text-box-max-character-limit-best-practice) as well as the question and associated answer for design considerations concerning limitations on the length of text entry.
+  - Create a modal solution which provides the user with two input controls.
+One to enter the item label and one to enter the item description.
+See the docs for the SolidJS [Portal component](https://docs.solidjs.com/reference/components/portal#lessportalgreater).

+### Yet To Do

 1. Log service worker changes and retiring previous service worker DB rows.
 Perhaps I should create a new entity web_push_subscription_version which maintains a history of service workers that all use the same capability url.s
 1. I should create a route using solidJS to give the appearance that the service worker file is at the root and move it to a more logical place in the file system.
 See <a href="#service-worker-in-root">item number 1</a> above
 1. All the data required by the interface should be cached.
 The service worker should update the cache when a push is received.
+Pushes should be restricted to time sensitive data changes like the starting of a task.
+If a user goes offline they should not be allowed to start a new task.
+If this were allowed then it could be the case that several users start the same task which should not be allowed.

 ## Basics